 Hunter safety course in Palm Beach Co.

-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Nov.
-3 and 4 from 8 a.m. to 6 p.m.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Dec.
+14 and 15 from 8 a.m.to 5 p.m.

 Except for those who have already successfully completed the online portion of the course, attendance on both days is required for certification.
-If you have completed the online course, you only need to attend the second day.
-You will need to bring the final Web report to the FWC course on Nov.
-4. It does not have to be notarized.
+Those who have completed the online course only need to attend the second day but must bring the final Web report, which does not have to be notarized.

 Students will learn about hunting laws, safe gun handling and hunter ethics/responsibility, among other topics, before taking the final test.
 The course also includes live-firing instruction on a shooting range.

-Classes both days will be held at the Everglades Youth Camp in the J.W.
-Corbett Wildlife Management Area, 12100 Seminole Pratt Whitney Road, West Palm Beach, FL 33412.
+The class will be held at the Everglades Youth Camp, J.W.
+Corbett Wildlife Management Area, 12100 Seminole Pratt Whitney Road, West Palm Beach, 33412.